cheaps10/mstm-scan/README.md

 9.  acceptor\_location - The cartesian coordinates, in microns, where the local electric field will be evaluated.
 Should be external to all spheres.
 10.  acceptor\_out\_file - The output file for the local electric field at acceptor\_location.
 Note: What is printed in the file is determiend by nearfield\_output\_data and the file is only written when dipole\_calculation\_type = 3.
 11. nf\_calc\_wavelength - The wavelength where the scattering coefficients will be saved and the near field grid calculation will be executed if the option is selected.
 It will pick the closest sampled wavelength if the precise value isn't in the list
-12.  write\_scat\_data - A boolean (0,1) for writing scattering, exctinction, etc.  I reformatted the printing of the scattering data and I got tired of files cluttering my folder, so I added this option.
+12.  write\_scat\_data - A boolean (0,1) for writing scattering, exctinction, etc.  I reformatted the printing of the scattering data for easier plotting

 **General notes**